Alexandre-Mielniczek/Pavement-processes-for-lca/README.md

 This file is a Brightway export in .bw2package format.

 Content: life cycle inventory of processes related to road pavement construction and maintenance (asphalt production, transport, paving, milling, sweeping, etc.).
 Use: can be directly imported into Brightway2 or Brightway25 with the import_bw2package function.
+Based on EcoInvent 3.9.1 cutoff.
 Purpose: to enable reuse and comparison in LCA studies.

 # Pavement related processes.xlsx